cloudfoundry/dotnet-core-buildpack/README.md

-# Cloud Foundry buildpack: ASP.NET Core
+# Cloud Foundry buildpack: .NET Core

-A Cloud Foundry buildpack for ASP.NET Core web applications.
-Tested with [RC2][] applications that target .NET Core.
+A Cloud Foundry buildpack for .NET Core applications.
+Tested with [ASP.NET Core RC2][] applications that target .NET Core.

 For more information about ASP.NET Core see: